What you need to know about parking and tailgating for the Falcons' playoff game

 There is also important info to know about tailgating around the Dome.
 Each private lot has its own rules.
 Therefore, ask before you park whether or not they will allow you have grills, tents and open containers.

-The best lots for tailgating are the Yellow Lot (465 Ivan Allen Jr Blvd NW) and The Gultch (30 Spring St NW, Atlanta, GA 30030.
+The best lots for tailgating are the Yellow Lot (465 Ivan Allen Jr. Blvd NW) and The Gulch (30 Spring St NW, Atlanta, GA 30030.
 This lot can also be accessed by following Baker Street through the Marietta Street intersection and following the road by crossing the train tracks).
 Those are where the largest tailgates usually are.

 Generally, tents cannot be larger than 8-by-10 feet in size.
 Tailgates should only be set up behind the vehicle or landscaped areas and not in the parking space.
 Loud or amplified music is not allowed in Georgia Dome parking lots.